tech1077/project1/README.md

 # project1
-tis is a web project
+tis is a web project it is just for learning.